How a Sex Therapist can help Female Sexual Dysfunction

 Sex therapy counselling is a place to explore and communicate how important an active sex life is to you and look at ways to manage desire discrepancies.

-Sexual Pain / Painful Sex
+How can Sex Therapist help with Sexual Pain / Painful Sex

 Vaginismus is the involuntary contraction of the muscles of the pelvic floor that interferes with penetration, around the lower one-third of the vagina.
 While it may have originated in an initial painful experience, continued pain may have a psychological component due to Grantley Dick-Read discovery in the 1920sof pain-tension-fear cycle.
 It can result from an association between fear of pain resulting in muscles becoming tense which increases the pain.